 What you will need to make this amazingly simple but delicious beet coleslaw:

 - 2 large raw beets

 - 1 large green apple

 The Beets and the Parsnip:

 Let’s start by washing and peeling both the raw beets and the parsnip.
 Using a box grater grate them both into a bowl.
 You can always use a food processor with a grater attachment if that makes it easier.
 I prefer to use a box grater.
 I find washing the food processor too much work for this simple salad.

 The Green Apple:

 Wash, peel, and core the granny smith apple.
 Grate that into the bowl as well.
 I usually leave the apple for last, since it tends to get oxidized and tends to brown fast.
 I grate it just as I am ready to mix the salad.
-I love seeing the three colours next to each other in the bowl like this.
+Seeing the three colours next to each other in the bowl like this is perfection for me.